An international arts project expressing the zeitgeist of the ecological crisis by Global Majority pioneers.

 It gave me hope and excitement for the future of our planet and the inclusion of everyone to help save it… The artwork was very powerful and gripping – a feast for the senses.

-An international arts project expressing the zeitgeist of the ecological crisis by global majority pioneers.
+An international arts project expressing the zeitgeist of the ecological crisis by Global Majority pioneers.

 Watching the film has changed how I feel, I genuinely walked away thinking how I can quit my job and do something more meaningful.
 I’ve also been reflecting on my role as a white woman who represents relatively powerful voices, and the work that we need to do to challenge and not reinforce inequalities.